 - 1 A minimum of two pigs per pen are required when an exhibitor has more than one entry.
 (If pigs are in individual pens at home, it is up to the exhibitor to bring a gate to split the pens at the fair.
 No Exceptions!) - 2 Ear notches are required when identifying swine on all paperwork. - 3 Each exhibitor is limited to showing a maximum of 6 hogs at the fair.
-All animals must be shown to be eligible for slaughter. - 4 Exhibitors are only allowed to show 1 Pen of 3.
-Purebred gilts are not eligible in the Pen of 3. - 5 Pseudo rabies vaccination and testing are no longer required. - 6 Fair weigh-in will be in the Greene County Fair Pavilion on Tuesday, 5 to 7 p.m.
+All animals must be shown to be eligible for slaughter. - 4 Exhibitors are only allowed to show 1 Pen of 3. - 5 Pseudo rabies vaccination and testing are no longer required. - 6 Fair weigh-in will be in the Greene County Fair Swine Barn on Tuesday, 5 to 7 p.m.
+All pigs will weigh immediately off the trailer for vet inspection.
+Pigs cannot arrive before 5pm or after 7pm.
 All must be in place by 7 p.m.
-Tuesday. - 7 Each hog will weigh separately, and each exhibitor will identify their swine classes (Individual Market, Pen of Three, Commercial Gilt, Purebred Gilts, and Ultrasound) - See yellow copy of Greene County Swine Identification Report for specific instructions. - 8 Champion ribbons will be awarded if the judge feels the exhibit merits the award.
+Tuesday. - 7 Each hog will weigh separately, and each exhibitor will identify their swine classes (Individual Market, Pen of Three, Commercial Gilt, Purebred Gilts, and Ultrasound) See yellow copy of Greene County Swine Identification Report for specific instructions. - 8 Champion ribbons will be awarded if the judge feels the exhibit merits the award.
 The first two exhibits of the top ribbon group in the Individual Market, Pen of Three, Purebred Gilt, and Commercial Gilt will compete for Division Champion. - 9 It will be the exhibitor's responsibility to administer two erysipelas booster shots.
 Documentation of vaccinations must be provided at fair weigh in. - 11 Swine Superintendent and/or the Greene County Fair Veterinarian reserve the right to require any pig to go to slaughter for reasons such as injury or illness. - 12 All swine return home under the original owner.